-It is the responsibility of University of Guelph to ensure that the safety and wellbeing of students, staff, faculty and visitors are safeguarded at all times while on campus.
-To ensure that this goal is met the university has developed this document known as University of Guelphs Emergency Management Plan (EMP).
-Its primary purpose is to preserve the safety and wellbeing of the campus community (members), and to safeguard Guelph University's assets, the environment and its reputation during emergency situations.
+It is the responsibility of the University of Guelph to ensure the safety and wellbeing of students, staff, faculty, and visitors are safeguarded while on campus.
+To ensure that this goal is met the University has the University of Guelphs Emergency Management Plan (EMP).
+Its primary purpose is to preserve the safety and wellbeing of the campus community (members), and to safeguard the University's assets, the environment, and its reputation during emergency situations.

-Any emergency or disaster can present numerous unique challenges for emergency first responders and university officials that are tasked with managing the response.
-Among some of the challenges are coordinating the efforts of University of Guelph Departments with those of other numerous responding external agencies such as the Guelph Police Service, Guelph Fire Department and Guelph Wellington Paramedic Services.
+Any emergency or disaster can present numerous unique challenges for emergency first responders and University officials that are tasked with managing the response.
+Among some of the challenges are coordinating the efforts of University of Guelph Departments with those of other responding external agencies such as the Guelph Police Service, Guelph Fire Department and Guelph Wellington Paramedic Services.

-Examples of Emergencies may include but are not limited to;
+Examples of Emergencies may include but are not limited to:

-- Extreme weather/natural disasters,
+- Extreme weather/natural disasters

-- Critical infrastructure failure,
+- Critical infrastructure failure

-- Building fire/explosion,
+- Building fire/explosion

-- Hazardous material leak,
+- Hazardous material leak

-- Public health influenza/pandemic,
+- Infectious Disease outbreak/pandemic

-- Essential services failure (flood, fuel, IT, labour disruption) and
+- Essential services failure (flood, fuel, IT, labour disruption)

-- Active Intruder/Shooter.
+- Active intruder

-It is important that each university department and designated official be prepared to carry out assigned responsibilities in an emergency.
-The EMP has been prepared to provide key officials and departments of the University of Guelph with important emergency response information related to the roles and responsibilities during an emergency, and the ability to organize arrangements, services and equipment.
-This includes managing the flow of information, planning response and recovery activities and resource management that may last hours, days or week(s).
+It is important that each University department and designated University official be prepared to carry out assigned responsibilities in an emergency.
+The EMP has been prepared to provide the University's key officials and departments with important emergency response information related to the roles and responsibilities during an emergency, and the ability to organize arrangements, services, and equipment.
+This includes managing the flow of information, planning response and recovery activities and resource management that may last hours, days or weeks.
 Without appropriate intervention and support an emergency may escalate into a larger scale disaster, which may endanger life, property for members of the campus community or the City of Guelph.